 Employees can benefit from the breadth of opportunities that the tech sector provides and curate their own career path to success.

 The tech sector demands a variety of skills, which can mean that grads need to be well-versed across technical skills and communication skills.
-If you’re someone who prefers to have a narrow set of specialist skills—you might face obstacles progressing in the tech sphere.
+Though there are plenty of opportunities for more specialized professionals looking to progress their careers in individual contributor roles.

 As the use of artificial intelligence in business develops, there are likely to be new roles opening in areas such as responsible AI and technological sustainability.